 How Do You Decide Which is Best?

-The specific performance requirements of your application determine which type of gearboxes will best suit your design.
+The specific performance requirements of your application determine which type of right angle gearboxes will best suit your design.
 Among other things, you will want to consider:

 - Gear ratio: The number of teeth on each of the two meshing gears.
 For instance, if one gear has 20 teeth and the other has 10, the gear ratio would be 2:1.
 Typically, the wider the gear’s circumference, the more teeth it will have.